-Alongside our team-selected 2018 Game of the Year awards, each member of the PC Gamer team gets to champion one favorite from the year.
-We'll continue to post new personal picks until the end of 2018.
+Alongside our team-selected 2018 Game of the Year awards, each member of the PC Gamer team got to champion one favorite from the year.

 In 2018, one of the best point-and-click adventure games was conjured into existence.
 Unavowed leaves you picking up the pieces after you were possessed by a demon for a year, kicking off the strongest story Dave Gilbert’s written, so far.
 And, as always, it's accompanied by striking art from Ben Chandler, who manages to capture New York while simultaneously transforming it into somewhere otherworldly and magical.